niclui/writing/_posts/2021-08-31-A-gentle-introduction-to-gradient-descent-(Part-1).md

 ---
 title: A gentle introduction to gradient descent (Part 1)
-description: What is gradient descent and why is it important?
+description: An intuitive overview of key concepts in gradient descent.
 toc: true
 comments: true
 layout: post